ibm-cloud-docs/CDN/token-authentication.md

     You can set the token string as cookie to the client.

-3. Set token authentication in CDN
+3. Set token authentication in CDN.
 {: #set-token-authentication-in-cdn}

     You can refer to this [example to create a token authentication](/docs/CDN?topic=CDN-code-examples-using-the-cdn-api#create-token-auth-example) by [token authentication API](/docs/CDN?topic=CDN-cdn-api-reference#api-for-token-authentication).